nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * Note the comma and space `, `  separating the command arguments
 * Sets and reps are entered in the form of two numbers separated by a space

+>⚠️ Warning
-⚠️ There must be a space between the comma `, ` and the next parameter as shown in the format.
+>* There must be a space between the comma `, ` and the next parameter as shown in the format.

 Usage examples: